mateuszniechwiej/Covid_Tracker/README.md

   - selecting all countries displaying correct data. - Pass

-  -` update` button redirecting to countries/{id}.
+  -` update` button redirecting to countries/{id}. - Pass

   - update fields with a message displaying `This country was updated succesfully` - Pass

-  - checking in SQL managment studio if Data Base updated. - Pass
+  - checking in SQL managment studio if DB updated. - Pass

   - `Back to Countries` button - Pass